 How to Shadow YouTube Videos for Language Learning

-Updated May 2026 · 6 min read
+Updated May 2026 · 6 min read · by Xiling

 Step 1: Pick the right video

-Step 2: Generate accurate subtitles
+Step 2: Generate clean subtitles

 YouTube's auto-generated captions are unreliable: they fuse sentences together, miss punctuation, and sometimes hallucinate words.
 For shadowing, you need clean, sentence-level subtitles.
+Manually fixing them in a doc is possible but kills the workflow.

 Open AI Shadowing →